Bunohan: Plot

-At the same time, Peng (Bront Palarae), one of the organizers of the fight in Thailand, sends Ilham, who is now a ruthless hired killer, to find and execute Adil to set an example for their other fighters.
+At the same time, Deng (Bront Palarae), one of the organizers of the fight in Thailand, sends Ilham, who is now a ruthless hired killer, to find and execute Adil to set an example for their other fighters.
 Ilham reluctantly goes to Bunohan, which he left many years ago after his parents' divorce.
 Upon returning, memories of loneliness and abandonment flood his mind, and he experiences waves of resentment and regret.
 As Ilham narrows his focus on his target, he learns from an old friend, Jing (Jimmy Lor) that he and the boy he is supposed to kill are actually half-brothers.
 However, Ilham is not deterred since he despises his father and hardly knows his stepmother.
 He then finds his mother's grave in a piece of land near the beach and starts digging for her remains to give her a proper burial.
 When he finds out that his father's new family is planning to sell the land, he goes all out to prevent this from happening.

-When Bakar learns that Aidil is also back in town, he becomes nervous since he fears his younger brother will come to claim his share of the land.
+When Bakar learns that Adil is also back in town, he becomes nervous since he fears his younger brother will come to claim his share of the land.
 Jolok (Hushairy Hussain), the local don agrees to help Bakar take control of the land as long as they can become business partners.
 Bakar arranges for Jolok to visit his father with a business proposition, all while pretending to not know the man.
 However, Pok Engs senses Jolok's real intentions and sends him away, claiming the land is merely in his name but is not actually his.
 Regardless, Bakar hires local thugs to dig out the graves.
 Ilham follows the thugs into the swamp and kills them, but is injured in the process.
-He is then rescued by the same woman Aidil encountered earlier in his hallucinations.
+He is then rescued by the same woman Adil encountered earlier in his hallucinations.

-Part of the land is now the site of Pok Wah's fight club, who received it from Aidil's mother while she taught him traditional medicines.
+Part of the land is now the site of Pok Wah's fight club, who received it from Adil's mother while she taught him traditional medicines.
 Awang Sonar (Soffi Jikan), who is Pok Wah's partner, owes Bakar money.
 Jolok pays of Awang's debts and now Awang has to repay him with the land.
-They then organize a match with Aidil against a fighter from Bachok District.
-Aidil wins the match easily but the money is still not enough to repay Awang's debt.
+They then organize a match with Adil against a fighter from Bachok District.
+Adil wins the match easily but the money is still not enough to repay Awang's debt.